 Rights of Employees

 Mediation is a way to attempt to resolve a legal dispute without the risk and uncertainty of a trial.
 Rather than the all or nothing approach of litigation in which a judge or jury decides the fate of your case, a neutral mediator works to help the parties agree to an amicable resolution of their dispute.
-In other words, mediation is intended to help facilitate a mutually agreed-upon resolution of your case rather than having someone else make a ruling or decision for you.
+In other words, mediation is intended to help reach a mutually agreed-upon resolution of your case, rather than having someone else make a ruling or decision for you.

 For a variety of reasons, employment law cases tend to be particularly good candidates for mediation.
 Since workplace disputes can be very complicated, both sides are likely to spend a lot of time, money and energy trying to prove their legal claims and defenses.
 These cases also can be very risky for everyone involved since juries are notoriously unpredictable.
 You never know when a jury will award a large sum of money to the employee who filed the lawsuit, or find in favor of the employer who is being sued.
-In addition, discrimination, harassment and retaliation cases can be very emotional for both the employees whose employers violated their legal rights, and for employers that are defending their right to make lawful business decisions.Hire an Employment Law Expert as a Mediator
+In addition, discrimination, harassment and retaliation cases can be very emotional for both the employees whose employers violated their legal rights, and for employers that are defending their right to make lawful business decisions.In Person and Remote Mediation

-Employment law is complex and constantly evolving.
-As a result, if you are looking to hire a mediator for a workplace dispute it is highly recommend that you find someone who is an expert in this field of law.
+Employment law is a complex area that is constantly evolving.
+As a result, if you are looking to hire a mediator for a workplace dispute it is highly recommended that you find someone who is an expert in the field.
 Someone who specializes in employment law and stays on top of the latest developments can best understand the strengths and weaknesses of your positions.

-While we primarily represent employees in our private practice, we are constantly evaluating cases from the perspective of both the employer and the employee, and have a reputation with lawyers on both sides as being fair and reasonable.
+While we primarily represent employees in our private practice, we are constantly evaluating cases from the perspective of both the employer and the employee, and have excellent reputations with lawyers on both sides as being fair and reasonable.
 We are very conscious of the risks to both sides in litigation stemming from workplace disputes, and the reasons why a reasonable settlement is usually best for everyone involved.Our New Jersey Mediators

-Three of our attorneys are New Jersey Rule 1:40 qualified mediators on the Superior Court of New Jersey's mediation roster:
+Two of our attorneys are New Jersey Rule 1:40 qualified mediators on the Superior Court of New Jersey's mediation roster: